 Take the ten-minute walk through it from the Isle of Dogs and you’ll emerge right next to Cutty Sark via a pleasing, Grade-II listed brick-and-glass dome exit.

 Explore the farther reaches of Greenwich Park

-The pathway that leads up to the Royal Observatory is a don’t miss on any trip to Greenwich, providing far-reaching views at the top.
-But don’t stop there – there’s lots more to enjoy in this breathtakingly beautiful Royal Park.
 Did you know that Greenwich Park is home to a herd of Red and Fallow deer?
 Or that London’s longest herbaceous border (at 200m) is here?
-Further bucolic treats include oak trees that sheltered Tudor monarchs, a pretty-as-a-picture rose garden, and the historic Queen’s Orchard, with heritage fruit trees, pathways and ponds.
+There's a beautiful rose garden by the Ranger's House, a Georgian villa originally the residence of the Park Ranger, and the historic Queen’s Orchard with fruit trees, pathways and ponds.